ZhengyuLee/STformer/README.md

 ## Get Started

 1. Install Python 3.6, PyTorch >= 1.4.0.
 2. Download data.
 You can download the dataset used in the experiment and all the code on this webpage from the [Dropbox link](https://www.dropbox.com/sh/jtpmdoxyg2ybolh/AABL9oYTWreFxFBAgqOGxafJa?dl=0).
-Unzip file `./dataset/data.zip` to the same path `./dataset`, you can get the four kinds of data used in the experiment. **All the datasets are well pre-processed**.
+Unzip file `./dataset/data.zip` to the same path `./dataset`, you can get the four kinds of data. **All the datasets are well pre-processed**.
 3. Train and evaluate.
 We provide the experiment scripts of all benchmarks under the file `./Executable.sh`.This file contains the training and testing code for the four datasets.
 You can reproduce the experiment results as follows:
 ```bash
 bash ./Executable.sh